 Recently, the development of "ransom-ware" has meant that many of us have been affected by hard drives being totally encrypted by a "secret key" which renders data useless, unless of course, you stump a significant amount of cash, usually in the form of bitcoin to retrieve the decryption key from the hacker and this doesn't always work.
 A virus removal service would not undo the damage caused by such sophisticated malware.

 As a general rule of thumb, you should aim to replace your computer every 3 to 5 years.
-If you intent to keep your computer for longer, it's advisable to at the very least to replace your hard disks every 3 years.
+If you intend to keep your computer for longer, it's advisable to at the very least to replace your hard disks every 3 years.
 Cloning the old disk to the new can be completed quite easily and reinstalling windows and all your software is not necessary.

 Offsite Data Backup

-Pricing starts at just £29.99 per month for a multi location automated backup.
+Pricing starts at just £29.99 per month for a multi-location automated backup.

 Click the link or for more information and full pricing on our cloud backup system.

 Backing up to an external USB drive should only be done as part of a wider backup strategy.
 External drives are prone to failure just as equally as the hard drive inside your laptop or desktop computer.
 In fact, equally is probably the wrong word because these drives are I guess even more prone to failure because they can be knocked onto floors, thrown into bags as you transport the device around and unlike a computer where the drive is securely fitted, an external disk sits in just a plastic surround.